About American Legend Aircraft Company

 - American Legend Aircraft Company -

-"As a CFI I have also issued a couple dozen Tailwheel Endorsements and Flight Reviews in ‘Big Al’"
+I have issued a couple dozen Tailwheel Endorsements and Flight Reviews in [my Legend Cub] "Big Al."